purijatin/njexl_wiki/07-Utility-Functions.md

 * try --> guards a native Java function call to ensure it does not throw exceptions
 * load --> load arbitrary jars from a directory location, recursively
 * system --> make arbitrary system calls
+* thread --> makes and starts a thread, with parameters

 Thus, we would be familiarizing you guys with some of them.